Effect of public proceedings

 26 What types of disclosure or discovery are available?
 Describe any limitations and the courts’ usual practice in ordering disclosure or discovery.

-Pursuant to the new Article 283 bis of the LEC, a litigant may seek disclosure of evidence from the other party or a third party.
+Pursuant to the new Article 283 bis of the LEC, which provides for a new disclosure regime targeted specifically to antitrust damages claims, a litigant may seek disclosure of evidence from the other party or a third party.
 Disclosure requests may be made before a claim has been filed or at any moment during the proceedings.
 The court may order the disclosure of specific evidence or relevant categories of evidence, subject to the requirement that the party seeking disclosure submits a reasoned justification for the request for documents, and defines the requested document or category of documents as precisely and as narrowly as possible based on reasonably available facts.
-Disclosure can also cover evidence included in a competition authority file, subject to certain restrictions (see question 7).
+Disclosure can also cover evidence filed by the relevant competition authority, subject to certain restrictions (see question 7).
 In making an order, the court will seek to limit disclosure to what is proportionate, considering the legitimate interests of the parties concerned and of any third parties.
-The party requesting disclosure is liable to cover the costs (and any damages) occasioned by disclosure and may be required to make a deposit in advance.
+The party requesting disclosure is liable to cover the costs (and any damages) occasioned by that disclosure and may be required to make a deposit in advance.

 27 How do the courts treat confidential information that might be required to be disclosed or that is responsive to a discovery proceeding?
 Is such information treated differently for trial?

 Courts can adopt certain measures to protect confidential information when they consider it appropriate.
-These measures include redactions, conducting closed-doors hearings or restricting access to such hearings, restricting the persons allowed to see evidence, and instructing experts to produce summaries of information in an aggregated or otherwise non-confidential form (see Article 283 bis (b) of the LEC).
-Some courts have also acceded to implementing a data room to provide controlled access by one party to data and calculations used in the preparation of another’s expert report.
+These measures include redactions, conducting closed-doors hearings or restricting access to such hearings, restricting the persons allowed to see evidence, and instructing experts to produce summaries of information in an aggregated or otherwise non-confidential form (see Article 283 bis (b), LEC).
+Some courts have also acceded to implementing a data room to provide controlled access by one party to data and calculations used in the preparation of another party’s expert report.

 28 What protection, if any, do your courts grant attorney–client communications or attorney materials?
 Are any other forms of privilege recognised?